Missing large

 Comix Rawk!

-3. over 15 years ago on Non Sequitur
+3. about 16 years ago on Non Sequitur

 westiewestaz: Well, I’m not sure how commenting on the need to consider the greater good translates to hedonistic interpretation of societal rules (other than I denounced the explicit actions of the Bush administration and touched a nerve) but more importantly, beyond the name calling and the assumption that I am uninformed or uneducated, how could I be a ‘liberal who doesn’t think for himself’, as Leonard says, and simultaneously “… read their stories and quotes, instead of using your own opinion.”
 Hmmm…. think for myself but DON’T form an opinion.